 Washington has been a role player throughout his career and will be in a similar situation with the Patriots.
 He did catch 47 passes for 658 yards and four touchdowns in 2015 so he can be productive but he should only be looked at in deep fantasy leagues.

-Nate Washington caught 4 passes for 63 yards in the Titans' loss to the Eagles.
+Nate Washington caught 1-of-6 targets for three years in the Texans Wild Card loss to the Chiefs.

 Washington was open on many plays but simply could not hold onto the ball.
 It also did not help that on a few other plays Hoyer overthrew Washington.
 Washington is a free agent after the season and is unlikely to be back with the Texans.

 Nate Washington suffered a left hip injury in the Texans Week 17 win against the Jaguars.